gradle/develocity-build-config-samples/quarkus-build-caching-extension/README.md

 This project is derived from [the CCUD Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension).

 *Note:*<br>
-A native executable can be a very large file, and copying it from/to the local cache, or transferring it from/to the remote cache can be an expensive operation that has to be balanced with the caching benefit
+A native executable can be a very large file.
+Copying it from/to the local cache, or transferring it from/to the remote cache can be an expensive operation that has to be balanced with the duration of the work being avoided.

 ## Requirements
 - Quarkus 3.2.4 and above which brings [track-config-changes goal](https://quarkus.io/guides/config-reference#tracking-build-time-configuration-changes-between-builds)